cloudmesh/useful-introduction_to_cloud-2015/docs/source/class/lesson/devops/openstack_heat.rst

 This lesson will introduce you to a very important topic of OpenStack Heat, a software provisioning tool on a OpenStack platform.

-.. tip:: Duration: 40 minutes
+.. tip:: Duration: 1 hour

 Prerequisite
 ----------------------------------------------------------------------